How Curiosity Can Fuel Your Career Change

-While I like to incorporate some of these concepts into the career coaching work I do – helping people to identify what a sense of meaning or fulfillment looks like, and how to build that into their lives – sometimes I think the cultural pressure to follow your bliss is a bit overrated.
+While I like to incorporate some of these concepts into the career coaching work I do - helping people identify what a sense of meaning or fulfillment looks like and how to build that into their lives—sometimes I think the cultural pressure to follow your bliss is a bit overrated.

-I’ve had friends who knew they wanted to be pediatricians, or historians, or engineers for as long as they could remember – or at least, that they knew what kind of stuff they loved doing from a young age.
-In high school and college, I noticed a lot of my peers had a much clearer sense of what they were great at, what they enjoyed – while I struggled to find what I was excited about.
+I've had friends who knew they wanted to be pediatricians, or historians, or engineers for as long as they could remember, or at least they knew what kind of stuff they loved doing from a young age.
+In high school and college, I noticed many of my peers had a much clearer sense of what they were great at and what they enjoyed—while I struggled to find what made me excited.

-What helped alleviate that panicky feeling was taking some action – even if I wasn’t sure it was the right action.
-I started following what I had tried out and enjoyed – interning at a few nonprofits, knowing I wanted to have a job that had a deeper meaning for me, an ability to have an impact on some problems in the world.
+What helped alleviate that panicky feeling was taking some action, even if I wasn't sure it was the right action.
+So I started following what I had tried out and enjoyed—interning at a few nonprofits—knowing I wanted to have a job that had a deeper meaning for me and allowed me to contribute to positive change in the world.

-Once I got an actual job at a nonprofit, I paid attention to what I liked about that, and what I really didn’t.
+Once I got an actual job at a nonprofit, I paid attention to what I liked about it and what I didn't.
 And the next opportunity I pursued was more in line with what I wanted.
-Then I looked for other things that seemed interesting, or skills I wanted to learn, and advocated for opportunities to take those on and get mentoring as well.
+Then I looked for other interesting roles or skills I wanted to learn, and I advocated for opportunities to take those on and get mentoring.

-Taking action to follow what sparked my interest or curiosity has been fundamental to my own career journey, in evolving to the place where my strengths and varied experience are at their highest and best use.
-I use the word evolving intentionally – because in some ways, it’s taken more than 20 years of exploration for things to work out this way.
+Taking action to follow what sparked my interest or curiosity has been fundamental to my career journey—eventually evolving to the place where my strengths and varied experience are at their highest and best use.
+I use the word evolving intentionally because in some ways, it's taken more than 20 years of exploration for things to work out this way.

-For my coaching clients, though, it won’t take them 20 years to “find their passion” – because we work together to follow their curiosity and come up with real options to pursue in the short-term.
+For my coaching clients, though, it won't take 20 years to "find their passion" because we work together to follow their curiosity and develop real options to pursue in the short term.

-And coincidentally, or divinely, this collecting and connecting the dots is the piece of coaching that connects my own dots: wanting to have an impact (nonprofit internships), supporting people through their journey (RA, teacher’s assistant), active listening (crisis hotline), synthesizing information and critical thinking (history classes and papers), knowledge of career options (recruiting and HR).
+Coincidentally, or divinely, this collecting and connecting the dots is the piece of coaching that connects my own personal dots: wanting to have an impact (nonprofit internships), supporting people through their journey (RA, teacher's assistant), active listening (crisis hotline), synthesizing information and critical thinking (history classes and papers), knowledge of career options (recruiting and HR).